lautmat/aws-contactformcaptcha-api/README.md

 sam build
 ```

-2. Now you are ready to deploy.
+2. Now you are ready to deploy using the guided mode.

 ```bash
 sam deploy --guided
 ```

 3. Customize your stack deployment.
+Some parameters can will be passed as environment variables to the lambda function and can also be modified after the deployment.

 ![Stack Deployment](/images/sam-deploy.png)

-4. At the end of the deployment, the command will give you the name of the API that you can star using on your website code.
+4. At the end of the deployment, the command will give you the name of the API that you can start using in your website code.

 ![Stack Deployment](/images/API-name-output.png)